Kidney Cancer Treatmetn symptoms of kidney cancer

 • Cysts and polycystic kidney disease

 • Fibroma – Fibromas are also tumors on fibrous tissue surrounding the kidneys.
-This type of cancer is very rare and more common in women.
+This type of cancer is rare and more common in women.

 Symptoms of kidney cancer